flotiq/flotiq-docs/docs/panel/webhooks/hosted-webhook.md

 ```
 { data-search-exclude }

-This code webhok could be used to easily increment the number of the post, when duplicating existing objects, or counting the number of edits on an event.
+This hosted webhok could be used to easily increment the number of the posts, when duplicating existing objects, or counting the number of edits on an event.

 ### Generating a Slug

-This example for code webhook generates 'slug' value for content object using the value provided in 'title' property.
+This example for hosted webhook generates a 'slug' value for the content object using the value provided in the 'title' property.

 ```
 function _webhook(ctx) {